jnu/tiny-trie/README.md

 Base-64 and can be transmitted as JSON.

 To use an encoded trie, there is a `PackedTrie` class.
 This class can make queries against the trie without ever having to parse the binary file.
-Queries on the binary data are virtually as fast as on the original trie.
+This class has virtually no initialization cost and low memory overhead without sacrificing lookup speed.

 ## Usage